T-S-Liang/SDPose-OOD/README.md

 ### Dataset Construction

 We adopt the official [CycleGAN](https://github.com/junyanz/CycleGAN) and [StyTR2](https://github.com/diyiiyiii/StyTR-2) framework to perform image-to-image translation from the COCO domain (natural photographs) to the target domain of Ukiyo-e and Monet-style paintings.
 During conversion, all validation images in COCO are processed to produce style-transferred counterparts, while preserving their original human annotations (bounding boxes, keypoints).
-This yields an OOD variant of COCO in which the underlying scene structure is unchanged, but the texture, color palette, and brushstroke patterns are consistent with Monet's artistic style.
+This yields an OOD variant of COCO in which the underlying scene structure is unchanged, but the texture, color palette, and brushstroke patterns are consistent with oil/ukiyo-e artistic style.
+We also utilize Nano-banana as a style transfer tool to produce color sketch versions of COCO-OOD.

-Importantly, for fair comparison and to avoid introducing priors from large-scale pretrained diffusion models, we intentionally adopt the earlier CycleGAN framework rather than more recent style transfer methods.
+Importantly, for fair comparison and to avoid introducing priors from large-scale pretrained diffusion models, we intentionally adopt the earlier StyTR2 and CycleGAN framework rather than more recent style transfer methods.
 Such stylization introduces a significant appearance shift while keeping pose-related geometric information intact, making it suitable for robust pose estimation evaluation.

 ### Download